The context menu, usually obtained by clicking themouse button in the graph view, offers some other possibilities:

 FDP algorithm, for undirected graphs.
 It produces “spring model” layouts.
 It implements the Fruchterman-Reingold heuristic including a multigrid solver that handles larger graphs and clustered undirected graphs.

 CIRCO algorithm.
 It produces a circular layout, after Six and Tollis 1999, Kauffman and Wiese 2002.
 Suitable for certain diagrams of multiple cyclic structures.

 Opens a dialog allowing you to specify a layout command executed by the shell.
 This command should accept one parameter, the graph file name, and write its layout on stdout in the xdot language.
 This way, you can give specific options to one of the previous commands, or apply a filter modifying your graph before running it through DOT.

 Determine the graph type (directed or not) and apply the default algorithm to it, currently DOT and NEATO respectively.

-Allows to export the full graph to a png image.
+Allows to export the full graph to all supported image formats.

 When checked, the Bird's-eye view is displayed when necessary.
 Otherwise, it is hidden and its positioning menu is disabled.

 Configure where to place the bird's-eye view in the graph view.
 The possible choices are:

 Places the bird's-eye view at the top left corner;